 However, one cannot rule out the possibility that future excavation or scientific advances may detect signs of a phenomenon resembling the one described in the Exodus account.

 Dr. Charles Whittaker has presented several theories as to how such a phenomenon may have occurred without contradicting the scientific analysis.

 Attempts to Reconcile the Views

 There have been multiple speculative theories that may reconcile the Biblical account with the scientific data.

 Whittaker theorizes that the fiery phenomenon may have consumed the granite rocks at the top of the peak, resulting in the black basalt dike protruding through the granite to the top as seen today.

 In such a scenario, the intense heat would turn the granite into a molten substance and then consume it.
 The granite would act as a buffer to the basalt, slowing its metamorphosis in a process known as a thermal gradient.

 If the heat source suddenly disappeared as the Biblical account suggests, the unconsumed granite would cool rapidly and could create the obsidian rind seen today.
 As mentioned before, obsidian is created when an igneous rock is impacted by extreme heat and then rapidly cools.

 However, obsidian has a glassy texture.
-The blackened rocks are shinier and smoother than the other rocks, but the texture is not glassy as obsidian should be.
+Mount Sinai’s blackened peak has rocks that are shinier and smoother than the other rocks, but the texture is not glassy as obsidian should be.